quinlan-lab/regionanalysis/README.md

     python plotresiddist.py
 is plenty to run it.

+The script "plot.py" is for making the Monte Carlo plots, and works as shown in "generateplots.sh".

 ##old comparison data:
 ###miRNA (TS/TargetScan file, mirna.txt):
 the higher the context score percentile, the lower the content score and the greater the fold repression of miRNA at the site